Nancy Fairbank

 In 2017, Ben had the opportunity work once again with the Ronald Reagan Presidential Foundation and Institute.
 Through the Leadership and the American Presidency program, he spent a summer in Washington, D.C. interning with the North American Association for Environmental Education and studying United States foreign policy.
 He also served as Research and Advocacy Associate at the Center for Civilians in Conflict, where he continues to research and report on human rights issues in Congress from Kansas City.

-This fall, Ben is working as an intern in the office of U.S. Senator Claire McCaskill.
-His studies continue to be guided by his love for U.S. foreign policy and global human rights, and he hopes to pursue a dual degree in law and international affairs after graduating.
+Ben worked as an intern in the office of U.S. Senator Claire McCaskill.
+His studies continued to be guided by his love for U.S. foreign policy and global human rights, and he hopes to pursue a dual degree in law and international affairs after graduating.